-by Alan A. Dundes (Author)
+by Alan Dundes (Author)

 Often controversial, Alan Dundes's scholarship is always provocative, perceptive, and intelligent.
 His concern here is to assess the material folklorists have so painstakingly amassed and classified, to interpret folklore, and to use folklore to increase our understanding of human nature and culture.